aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 Once we are done publishing, we exit the bash shell by typing `exit` which will terminate the bash session and the container process.

-> Note: Technically we can run the `sc clean`, `sc build:all` and `sc build:preview` commands with individual non interactive docker run commands, the same way as we run the `sc build:html` command.
-Then we can run the container interactively to just log into softcover and run the `sc publish` command.
+> Note: Technically only the `sc publish` command requires us to be logged into the softcover service.
+Therefore we can run the `sc clean`, `sc build:all` and `sc build:preview` commands before we login to the service.
+In fact we can also run those commands with individual non interactive docker run commands, the same way as we ran the `sc build:html` command in previous sections.
+Then we can run the container interactively just to log into softcover and run the `sc publish` command.
 However it is easier to just run all the commands in one interactive session.

 ## Inspecting the published content

-Normally if we were logging into softcover by executing the `sc login` command from our host machine we could navigate to the softcover.io service using our web browser and be automatically logged in.
+Normally if we were logging into softcover by executing the `sc login` command from our host machine we could navigate to the softcover.io service using our web browser and would be automatically logged in.

 However since we logged in from a container instead, we will need to manually log into the softcover website to be able to see our published book or article.

-Once we are logged in, we can browse all your published content.
+Once we are logged in, we can see all our published content.

 ## Changing the Book Title and Author

 The subtitle, author name and book description can be updated in the `config/book.yml` file.

-Every time we publish our book, the title setting in the `config/book.yml` file gets overwritten by the markdown heading in the first line of the first chapter markdown file or article markdown file.
+Every time we publish our book, the title setting in the `config/book.yml` file gets overwritten by the markdown heading on the first line of the first chapter file.

-The updated data will be displayed on the service once we publish.
+The updated data will be displayed on the service after we publish to the service.

 ## Conclusion